dbgroup-nagoya-u/cpp-utility/design_doc/lock.md

 Our optimistic lock implementation has the same locks as `PessimisticLock`, and so you can use shared/exclusive/shared-intent-exclusive locks with version-based concurrency controls.
 Note that only `UnlockX` and `DowngradeToSIX` functions increment version values.

-The internal lock status is maintained as the following table.
-The lowest sixteen bits represent the number of threads that have acquired shared locks.
-The following two bits represent a shared lock with an intent-exclusive lock and an exclusive lock, respectively.
-If these bits are standing, it means any thread has acquired either X or SIX lock.
-The remaining bits maintain a current version value.
+We maintain the internal lock state according to the following table.
+The bottom sixteen bits represent the number of threads that have acquired shared locks.
+The next two bits represent shared-with-intent-exclusive and exclusive locks, respectively.
+When one of these bits is set, it means that a thread has acquired the corresponding lock.
+The remaining bits retain a current version value.

 | 63-18 | 17 | 16 | 15-0 |
 |:-:|:-:|:-:|:-:|